AliceO2Group/QualityControl/README.md

 }
 ```

-**QC checkers** are defined in the config file :
+**QC checkers** are defined in the config file in section `checkers_config`:

 ```
-[checker_0]
-broadcast=0 # whether to broadcast the plots in addition to storing them broadcastAddress=tcp://*:5600 id=0        # only required item
+    "checkers_config": {
+      "checker_0": {
+        "broadcast": "0",
+        "broadcastAddress": "tcp://*:5600",
+        "id": "0"
+      },
+      ...
 ```

+Here, `checker_0` is not going to broadcast its data but just store
+it in the database.

 And for the time, the mapping between checkers and tasks must be explicit :

 ```
-[checkers] ; needed for the time being because we don't have an information service numberCheckers=1
-; can be less than the number of items in tasksAddresses numberTasks=1 tasksAddresses=tcp://localhost:5556,tcp://localhost:5557,tcp://localhost:5558,tcp://localhost:5559
+      ...
+      "numberCheckers": "1",
+      "numberTasks": "1",
+      "tasksAddresses": "tcp://localhost:5556,tcp://localhost:5557,tcp://localhost:5558,tcp://localhost:5559",
 ```
+It is needed for the time being because we don't have an information service.

 There are configuration items for many other aspects, for example the
 database connection, the monitoring or the data sampling.